BSocSc (Hons) (NFQ Level 8)

-You will be introduced to statistics for social policy, social policy topics covering a wide range of social services and modules in public sociology.
+You will be introduced to social policy topics covering a wide range of social and public services and modules in public sociology.
 This pathway prepares you for a wide range of Master’s programmes and employment in public services, NGOs, community development, youth work, social enterprise and public policy advocacy.

 3. Work, Organisations and People

-The School offers international study opportunities in universities both in Europe and further afield.
-Currently Erasmus exchange opportunities exist in:
+The School offers international study opportunities in universities both in Europe and further afield including

 The BSocSc provides a strong foundation for both postgraduate study and a wide range of careers in government, social services, NGOs, education, media, including new and online media (who are increasingly expressing an active interest in recruiting social sciences graduates) and business.
 Alumni include Orlaith Blaney (Marketing and Advertising, former CEO McCannBlue Dublin), Frances Fitzgerald (TD), Ali Hewson (Humanitarian), Tricia Keilthy (Head of Research and Policy, Society of St. Vincent De Paul) Sr Stanislaus Kennedy (Humanitarian & Founder, Focus Ireland).